-ART 1: INTRODUCTION TO ART
+ART 1: INTRODUCTION TO ART FAV101

-FAV101

-Credit(s): 0.5 Visual/Performing Art credit
+Open to Grade(s): 9, 10, 11, 12 Length: 1 semester Credit(s): 0.5 Visual/Performing Art credit

-Length: 1 semester Prerequisite(s): None
+Prerequisite(s): None

 This survey class introduces a variety of media and perspectives in art that will enable students to express themselves in a visually dynamic manner and function in our image-oriented world.
 This is a prerequisite course to most art classes.